otuemre/dsa-Java/README.md

 - **Components**: Trees consist of a **root**, **branch nodes**, **leaf nodes**, and various other relationships like parent, child, siblings, and cousins.
 - [Learn More and See Examples](./src/Trees/TREES.md)

+---

+## Future Improvements

+Planned additions to the repository:
+- **Radix Sort**: An efficient non-comparative sorting algorithm.
+- **A\* Algorithm**: An advanced pathfinding and graph traversal algorithm.
+- **Traveling Salesman Problem**: Optimization problem to find the shortest possible route through a set of points.
+- **Sliding Window Techniques**: A common approach for solving problems related to arrays and strings.
+- **Other Advanced Algorithms**: Divide-and-conquer, dynamic programming, and more.

+---

 ## License
 This project is licensed under the [MIT License](./LICENSE.md).

+---

 ## Acknowledgments